This post may contain affiliate links. Please see my disclosure policy for details.

-Here’s a complete guide on how to find the multi-coloured houses of Bristol.
+Here’s a complete guide on how to find the colourful houses in Bristol.

 Clifton Wood Crescent is quite easy to find if you plug it into your Satnav or Google Maps.
 It’s a rainbow of bright colours from pinks, greens, purples and blues!

 The streets are quite narrow with cars parked either side and cars zip through all the time, so watch out when taking some snaps!

 If you head on down Clifton Wood Crescent you’ll come to Church Lane where is near the Lion Bar hidden away!
 Then you can wander past Agyle Place which have more colourful houses in Bristol and is equally as pretty.There aren’t many to see here but the colours are vibrant.

 I was here on a Saturday and there were cars parked in all the spaces, so if you wanted less cars in the way, I would recommend coming here on a week day!

 Another place to see the colourful houses in Bristol is Ambrose Road.

 I think perhaps this was my favourite street of the lot!
 There were so many colourful houses that snaked down the road, you had no end of choice.
 I kept stopping to photograph them as the entrance ways and flowers were the perfect addition.